 In my search for insight into darkness, I found an incredible amount of light.
 There are so many stories of personal human victories out there that one can draw great strength from.
 I spent about 4 years stuck at home with ill-health and poor vision and little concentration.
 Found it hard to read so I watched every movie I could find on the subject of victory from WWII.
 Amazed at the personal stories of triumph I found.
 To this day I continue to run across new stories and stand in utter amazement at what the human soul can endure and overcome.

 Those victories have lasted for decades and spilled into following generations of mankind.
 The Diaries of Anne Frank is well-known.
 Corrie ten Boom is another popular WWII survivor.
-The multitude of these movies are too long to list.
+The multitude of these movies is too long to list.
 One of my favorites that I will mention is “The Door” with Helen Mirren.
 Brilliant story based on real events displaying not only the effects of WWII on a soul but the treasured lessons that can be handed down to generations when we have open hearts to hear those lessons.
-When we slow down and really hear another person, their heart and their story, we can hear their wisdom for all of mankind to learn from.
+When we slow down and really hear another person, their heart, and their story, we can hear their wisdom for all of mankind to learn from.
 This movie displays that kind of heart in a novelist forming a strange bond with an eccentric Hungarian elderly housekeeper.
 Those strange bonds can be the hope we see in our own lives and in the lives of others.
 Life provides plenty of injuries, especially for those who endure hardship and suffering beyond our understanding.
 Yet, they (we) are still human beings with hearts and souls.
 Humans, no matter the suffering they (we) have endured still have a voice deep inside, even when it sounds “strange” to others.

 I encourage you to read Winston Churchill’s full speech given in 1941 saying,